pete88b/html_editable_table/README.md

 # HTML Editable Table
-> Show how we can make editable table with HTML, CSS and JavaScript.
+> Show how we can make editable tables with HTML, CSS and JavaScript.

 # Quick project overview